Los Angeles mayor announces curfew as anti-ICE protests continue downtown

 "The city of Los Angeles is a massive area, 502 square miles," Bass said.
 "The area of downtown, where the curfew will take place, is one square mile ...
 Some of the imagery of the protest, of the violence gives the appearance as though this is a citywide crisis and it is not."

-Protesters have taken over several downtown streets for the past five days, resulting in nearly 200 arrests, according to McDonnell.
-Some of the encounters between demonstrators and law enforcement turned violent at times.
+Protesters have taken over several downtown streets for the past five days.
+At times, encounters between demonstrators have turned violent, resulting in nearly 469 arrests, according to the Los Angeles County Sheriff's Department.
 Bass added that 23 businesses were looted on Monday night.

 "The curfew is a necessary measure to protect lives and safeguard property, following several consecutive days of growing unrest throughout the city," McDonnell said.
 "Since Saturday, we have seen a concerning escalation in unlawful and dangerous behavior."